jenkinsci/robot-plugin/doc/README.md

 A new flag `countSkippedTests` has been added to the pipeline step to allow users to choose whether to count skipped tests in the pass percentage calculation.

 The plugin still supports RF 3.x, but no longer takes criticality into account.
+If you want to use RF 3.x with criticality, please downgrade to the last major version (4.0.0)

 ### Overall Screenshots